All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 Another important RBC antigen is an Rh antigen called the D antigen.
 People either have the D antigen on their RBCs (Rh-positive) or do not (Rh-negative).
 Antibodies to the D antigen are not naturally-occurring; a person who is Rh-negative produces antibodies only after being exposed to RBCs from another person that has the D antigen, for example, a mother exposed to her baby's RBCs during pregnancy or during a blood transfusion.

 Blood that is to be transfused must be compatible with the recipient's ABO and Rh blood type because ABO and Rh antibodies present in the recipient's blood have the potential to rapidly destroy (hemolyze) the transfused RBCs and cause serious complications.
-Antibodies to the major blood types are routinely identified using blood typing tests and blood for transfusion is matched with the ABO and Rh blood type of the recipient.
-(For more on this, see Blood Typing and Blood Banking.)
+Antibodies to the major blood types are routinely identified using blood typing tests, and blood for transfusion is matched with the ABO and Rh blood type of the recipient.
+(For more on this, see Blood Typing and Transfusion Medicine.)

 In addition to these ABO and Rh blood group antigens, there are numerous other RBC blood group antigens, such as Kell, Kidd, Duffy, and other Rh antigens.
 Antibodies to these antigens are not made naturally and are only produced by the body when exposed to them through blood transfusion or when a mother is exposed to a baby's blood cells during pregnancy, labor and delivery.
 These antibodies may or may not be associated with adverse reactions, and identification of the specific type of RBC antibody present in a person's blood may be important in avoiding these reactions.